 At Apollo Parkways Primary School we are highly committed to the provision of programs to meet the needs of all students.
 We believe that the open-ended nature of our classroom programs, where children are challenged at their own level and where teachers provide differentiated learning tasks, cater well for highly able students.
 In addition to classroom provision we have also developed a small-group withdrawal program - The Pegasus Program - to further support the education of highly capable and talented students.
 In a withdrawal program such as this, children of like ability come together to engage with a particular topic and are given the opportunity to work together and explore related tasks and activities.

-Additional support for Gifted and Talented Students
+learning support for Gifted and Talented Students

 Each term three different Pegasus Programs are conducted for various grade groupings across the school.
 For each program we select a different focus, thus ensuring that the range of talents that our children demonstrate can be catered for within this specialised program.
 It is our intention that the change in focus will provide many children with the opportunity to participate in the various programs offered.
 The selection of children to participate in this program is based on teacher judgement results in the student's most resent school report, showing their performance to be twelve months or more above the expected level in the curriculum area for which the program is based on.
 Our students with a formal identification as ‘gifted’ are also included.